New Year New You? That’s what all the advertisements say right now.

 Similarly, I never got much traction on any “exercise more” goals, but when it became about “having fun in my own skin,” suddenly dancing, hiking, swimming and sailing on a regular basis naturally followed.

 What do I want my goals to feel like when I achieve them?
-Are the things I’ve written down for 2016 things that will lead to me feeling that way?
+Are the things I’ve written down for this year things that will lead to me feeling that way?

 Have you ever accomplished something, and when it was all over wondered, “Is that all there is?”
 Sometimes we become so focused on WHAT we’re trying to accomplish that we lose track of why we even started in the first place, or whether we should have changed course in the middle.
 Connecting your goals with how you want it to feel will keep your life from just being a giant checklist.